Cut Down on Vacation Costs

 Time your travel for price

 Certain times of the year tend to be more popular for vacations.
 Unfortunately, that means it is more expensive to take a vacation during those times.
-Fortunately, that means it is cheaper to take a vacation during other times — and probably less crowded, as well.
+Fortunately, that means it is cheaper to take a vacation during other times — and probably less crowded too.

 While certain areas may be known for their seasonal attractions, they may also have more affordable off-season options coupled with cheaper lodging rates.
-Bianco says this is the reason he tries to avoid peak season like the plague.
+Bianco says this is the reason he tries to avoid traveling during peak season.

 “If there is a huge demand and limited supply of hotel rooms, the chance of you scoring a bargain is pretty slim, because hotel owners know that someone else will come along with the money they want,” Bianco says.
 “Trying to book early can help, or trying to find a spot [during] either side of peak demand will reduce costs.”